 Wildflowers are often exposed to the sun for most of the day, so position your pot in a sunny area.
 Many wildflowers are also drought-tolerant.
 However, if your wildflowers dry out too much, they won’t produce their best blooms.
-Keep in mind that plant pots dry out quickly, so plants growing in containers need regular watering.
+Remember that plant pots dry out quickly, so plants growing in containers need regular watering.

 Once you’ve sown your wildflower seeds, water the pot once a week.
-When the flowers emerge, only water if the top two inches of soil feel dry to the touch.
+Only water if the top two inches of soil feel dry when the flowers emerge.
 Wildflowers won’t cope with waterlogged soils that don’t provide good drainage.

 What Type of Pot Should I Use?

 Always grow your wildflowers in a pot with drainage holes.
 This helps excess water to drain away, preventing waterlogged soil.
-Almost any type of container will work for wildflowers as long as it has drainage holes.
+Almost any type of container will work for wildflowers if it has drainage holes.

 Which Types of Wildflowers Should I Use?

-Although pre-mixed wildflower seed packs are available, you can also create your own mix.
-A mix of different annual wildflowers is the easiest option but remember to resow the pot every year.
+Although pre-mixed wildflower seed packs are available, you can create your mix.
+A mix of annual wildflowers is the easiest option, but remember to resow the pot yearly.
 Alternatively, use a mix of annual and perennial wildflowers.

-To provide maximum benefit to pollinators, choose wildflowers that bloom at different times.
-The goal is to provide a constant source of nectar from spring until fall.
+To maximize pollinators’ benefit, choose wildflowers that bloom at different times.
+The goal is to provide a constant nectar source from spring until fall.
 Choose wildflowers with different colors and heights to maximize visual interest.

 Remember that biennial and perennial wildflowers won’t bloom during their first year.
 When wildflowers finish blooming, you can collect the seeds yourself or let the plants self-sow back into the pot.